RokkuDayo/EVOTEX/README.md

 # EVOTEX | Codemasters EVO Texture Tool

-A tool for reading and writing textures for games using the Codemasters EVO engine (*Onrush* and *DIRT 5*).
+A tool for reading and writing textures for games using the Codemasters EVO engine (*DIRT 5* and *Onrush*).

 Supports both GTX (Game Texture) and GMP (Game Mipmap) formats.